saarhus/saarhus/README.md

 [![Email](https://img.shields.io/badge/-grgrsn97@gmail.com-c14438?style=flat-square&logo=gmail&logoColor=white)](mailto:grgrsn97@gmail.com)

 ## About
 IT consultant based in Copenhagen focused on Dynamics 365 and systems integration.
-I build apps and automation end-to-end.
+I like to train and stay active (completed Ironman CPH 2025) I build apps and automation end-to-end.
 Most projects run in Docker.
-I train a lot (triathlon; completed an Ironman).
 Recent work includes a housing web-scraper that updates Google Sheets and emails me on new listings, *Pacely* (a personal coaching app), and a Dynamics 365 integration using the AS4 transport layer for import/export declarations.

 ## Tech